 - √ Do conduct a review of your filtration processes to see if there are opportunities to streamline and boost efficiency.

 - X Don’t force liquid through the filter if you are encountering strong resistance from the filter.
 Doing so might cause unnecessary discomfort, hand strain, or potentially even filter leakage.

 - X Don’t automatically select a narrow diameter filter when you have a large sample volume.
 Select a diameter appropriate to the volume.

-Try our Whatman Filter Selector App to find out if you are using the most appropriate filtration solution for your samples.
-To discuss any challenges you are facing, please contact GE Healthcare Life Sciences.
+Try our Whatman filter selector to find out if you are using the most appropriate filtration solution for your samples.
+To discuss any challenges you are facing, please contact Cytiva.